PrajjuS/RomPosterBot/README.md

 ### 2. Adding secrets
 After filling up config go to your repo `settings > secrets > new repository secret`, then you need to add two secrets
 - `BOT_TOKEN`: Telegram bot token
-- `CHAT_ID`: Telegram group/channel chat ID where the rom needs to be posted
+- `CHAT_ID`: Telegram group/channel chat ID where the rom needs to be posted(You can even add multiple chat IDs by seperating them with space, Examples: `-0123456789 -69696969 -1003512356`)
 <br><b>Note:</b> Bot should be added in the group/channel where the rom needs to be posted